 Arrested in Florida?
 If You Need Help, Call 561-324-8232 NOW!
 To arrest a person, law enforcement officials must:

-COMPLAINT AND INDICTMENTThis stage is when the officers decide whether or not to file official charges.
+This stage is when the officers decide whether to file official charges.
 They will need an official complaint that gets the criminal justice process started.

-ARRAIGNMENTDuring this process, the formal presentation of the charges is announced in open court.
+During this process, the formal presentation of the charges is announced in open court.
 This can be referred to as a “preliminary hearing” as well.
-During this arraignment, the charges are read and the defendant can plead guilty or innocent.
+During this arraignment, the charges are read, and the defendant can plead guilty or innocent.

-BAILBail is the money that the accused must put forth in order to secure their appearance in court.
+Bail is the money that the accused must put forth to secure their appearance in court.
 It is often paid in cash, bail bonds or can be a pledge of property.

-PLEA DEAL OR TRIALYour criminal attorney will advise you as to what the risks and benefits are of taking a plea deal.
+Your criminal law process attorney will advise you as to what the risks and benefits are of taking a plea deal.
 If the prosecution does not offer a deal worthwhile or your attorney does not feel your case should take a plea, then you may go to trial.
-Here both parties will present their case to a judge or jury and the burden will be on the jury to decide guilt or innocent.
+Here both parties will present their case to a judge or jury and the burden will be on the jury to decide guilt or innocence.

 If you are convicted of your crime, you will likely go through the sentencing process.
 The judge will consider all the facts and determine the best sentence, following the guidelines listed in the statutes.
 If you are convicted and feel you have grounds for an appeal, then your criminal defense attorney may work to prove your case or request an appeal from the courts.
 The criminal process can be extremely complicated.